Saba (island): Education

+Saba University School of Medicine is a for-profit medical school located in The Bottom, Saba's capital.
+The medical school was established by American expatriates in coordination with the government of the Netherlands.
+The school adds over 400 residents when classes are in session, and it is the prime educational attraction.

 Culture

 The lifestyle on Saba is generally slow with little nightlife, even with the emergence of an ecotourism industry in the last few decades.
 Sabans are proud of their history of environmental conservation, calling Saba "The Unspoiled Queen".

 Saban women continue to make two traditional island products, Saba Lace and Saba Spice.
 Saba Lace is hand-stitched lace, which the island's women began making in the late 19th century and built into a thriving mail-order business with the United States.
 Saba Spice is a rum drink, brewed with a combination of spices.

 As in other Caribbean locations, Sabans throw an annual Carnival.
 Saba's Carnival takes place the last week in July and includes parades, steel bands, competitions, and food.

-Another event held in the capital The Bottom is 'Saba Day'.
+Another event held in the capital The Bottom is "Saba Day."
 This is the national day of the island in which all offices, schools and stores are closed.
 The island celebrates its diversity and culture through various activities and parades.
 The Bottom holds host to a concert at the sports field where local and other Caribbean artists come to perform.
 A wahoo fishing tournament is also held during Saba Day and attracts boats from neighboring islands such as St. Maarten, St. Eustatius, and St. Barths.